E2E: Efficient Filtered AKNN Search via Adaptive Termination: Problem Analysis

-\sstitle{filtered search Complexity.} The $\POST$ strategy adheres to the established two-stage search mechanism of graph indexes.
-The distinction lies in the second phase: upon locating the top-1 neighbor of $q$ (regardless of being filtered out with respect to $f_q$), the algorithm performs an incremental neighbor expansion to accumulate $m$ candidates that explicitly satisfy the filter constraint.
-A critical inefficiency of $\POST$ is that it incurs distance computation costs for filtered-out candidates encountered during traversal—nodes that are evaluated but subsequently discarded due to the filter.
-Consequently, the computational overhead of this second stage is often substantial.
-Under the assumption that the data distribution and filtering predicates are independent, the expected cost to retrieve $m$ valid neighbors is derived as $O(m/\sigma_{global})$~\cite{Acorn-SIGMOD-2024,ESG-arxiv-2025-Mingyu}.
-Here, $\sigma_{global}$ represents the global selectivity; specifically, this bound assumes that the probability of the top candidates generated during neighbor expansion satisfying the filter is at least $\sigma_{global}$.
+\stitle{Filtered AKNN Search.} Given a filtered AKNN query $q=(x_q,f_q)$, where $x_q$ is the query vector and $f_q$ is the filter, the $\POST$ strategy follows the standard two-stage search procedure of graph indexes.
+The key difference is in the second stage: after locating the top-1 neighbor of $q$ (identical to plain AKNN search without considering attributes), the algorithm incrementally expands neighbors to collect $m$ candidates that satisfy $f_q$.
+A major drawback of $\POST$ is that it still performs many distance computations for vectors that do not satisfy $f_q$, leading to high overhead.
+Assuming independence between data distribution and filtering predicates, the expected cost to retrieve $m$ valid neighbors is $O(m/\sigma_{\text{global}})$~\cite{Acorn-SIGMOD-2024,ESG-arxiv-2025-Mingyu}, where $\sigma_{\text{global}}$ denotes the global selectivity.
 Therefore, the overall complexity of $\POST$ is